What Is The Difference Between Grace and Mercy?

 Responding to Grace and Mercy

 Grace and mercy are undoubtedly God’s ultimate expression of love for us.
 But how should we respond to this undeserved kindness?
-The bible teaches us of three ways: recognize, accept, and grow.
+The Bible teaches us of three ways: recognize, accept, and grow.

 Recognize